alexkaiser/alexkaiser.github.io/index.md

 layout: page
 ---

 I am an applied mathematician and computational scientist whose research focuses on modeling the mechanics and fluid dynamics of the heart and its valves.
 I create new modeling methods and use them to study heart disease.
+One primary application is simulation-guided design for cardiac surgery.

 I am a Reasearch Engineer at Stanford University in the [Cardiovascular Biomechanics Computation Laboratory](https://cbcl.stanford.edu/), led [Alison Marsden](https://profiles.stanford.edu/alison-marsden).
 I collaborator with  [Michael Ma](https://med.stanford.edu/content/sm/cve.html.html) and [William Hiesinger](https://med.stanford.edu/hiesingerlab.html), from the Dept. of Cardiothoracic Surgery.